Coal Creek (Washington): Coal mine

 The surveyors Philip H. Lewis and Edwin Richardson first discovered coal along the creek in 1863.
 This coal was better located for transport to Seattle than the mines further east at Squak Mountain, and in the 1870s the mining of this coal led to the founding of Newcastle, Washington.

 In 1983, the Office of Surface Mining Reclamation and Enforcement reclaimed entries to the mine, and by 1984 fenced off 16 "extremely hazardous" openings, contracting work to permanently seal them by 1986.

 In 1987, King County and the City of Bellevue produced a hydrological model and subsequent watershed management plan for the creek.
-The earlier mining activity included mine tailings dumped along the stream bank, creating steep slopes which would collapse and creating landslides, contributed to "extensive sedimentation problems" in Coal Creek.
+The earlier mining activity included mine tailings dumped along the stream bank, creating steep slopes which would collapse and create landslides, contributed to "extensive sedimentation problems" in Coal Creek.
 Additionally, it was found that 10% of base flows were from mine tunnels.

 As of sampling in 2007, concentrations of arsenic, nickel, and Bis(2-ethylhexyl) phthalate were still higher concentrations than the sediment cleanup objectives set forth in the watershed management plan.